 DDoS stands for Distributed Denial Of Services.
 And it is more powerful than DoS attack.
-When the attack is performed from one source to one destination its DoS attack and when an attack is performed from multiple sources to one Destination its DDoS.
-A DoS or DDoS attackers often targets the high-profile sites or services hosted on high-profile servers such as a bank, payment gateway etc.
+When the attack is performed from one source to one destination it’s a DoS attack and when an attack is performed from multiple sources to one destination it’s DDoS.
+A DoS or DDoS attackers often target high-profile sites or services hosted on high-profile servers such as a bank, payment gateway, etc.

-Disclaimer: A Dos or DDoS attack is illegal, this article is only for educational purpose.
-Team hackchefs recommend you do not perform it without the permission of website owner, it will lead you into trouble.
+Disclaimer: A Dos or DDoS attack is illegal, this article is only for educational purposes.
+Team hackchefs recommend you do not perform it without the permission of the website owner, it will lead you into trouble.
 And team Hackchefs is not responsible for any loss.

 Use of DDoS?

-The purpose of DDoS or Dos is to consume all the resources of victim site or network so that, other people will not able to access them.
-All resources of web server are exhausts so, the legitimate users are not able to access any services of a web server.
+The purpose of DDoS or Dos is to consume all the resources of the victim site or network so that, other people will not able to access them.
+All resources of the web servers are exhausts so, legitimate users are not able to access any services of a web server.
 DoS attack the following services: